sjl/.plan/README.markdown

 Getting VPN set up.
 Mostly used the network manager GUI to handle the settings.
 To disable saving of the password I had to click the silly little icon in the right of each password field.

+Got my `xrandr` bullshit mostly tamed, thanks to some Lisp code from katco.
+It's really nice to be able to script my window manager to add hotkeys with Common Lisp.